-In this case, the number of parameters of the network is constrained by what we can actually build.
-Further, we can think of the learning rule $\learnrule$ as something like stochastic gradient descent, rather than a rule that can search through the basis in an unconstrained way.
+In this case, the number of parameters of the network is constrained by what we can actually build, and the learning rule needs to be suitably efficient and well-behaved.
+We might again think of the learning rule $\learnrule$ as gradient descent, rather than a rule that can search through the basis in an unconstrained way.
 In this sense, the basis is not \textit{arbitrary}.
 We as designers choose a class of functions to act as the relevant representations of behavior, often limited by resource constraints on memory or compute.
 Then, we use specific learning rules that have been carefully designed to react to experience in a desirable way---for instance, stochastic gradient descent updates the current choice of basis in the direction that would most improve performance.
 For these reasons, the choice of basis is not arbitrary, but instead reflects the ingredients involved in the design of agents as well as the constraints necessarily imposed by the environment.